 Ignoring the symptoms can lead you to suffer from severe conditions like High-altitude cerebral edema (HACE) and High-altitude pulmonary edema (HAPE).

-Likewise, on the other hand, HAPE only appears few days after your arrival at the high altitude surrounding.
+Likewise, on the other hand, HAPE only appears a few days after your arrival at the high altitude surrounding.
 In this condition, fluid builds up in the lungs, and you suffer from symptoms like a blue tinge to the skin, breathing difficulties even while you are resting, tightness in the chest, consistent cough, weakness, and tiredness.

-What can you do to avoid altitude sickness in Nepal?
+How to avoid altitude sickness in Nepal?

 The best way to avoid altitude sickness is to allow your body to acclimatize to the surrounding.
 So, after you reach 2,500 meters, try to limit your daily hikes to 500 meters.
 Also, make sure to have a rest day every three days or after a 1,000-meter trek.

 Moreover, make sure you drink plenty of water and ORS and avoid drinking alcohol and smoking.

 You can also take medication to prevent altitude sickness.
 Take Acetazolamide, a.k.a Diamox, 1-2 days before you start to hike towards the high altitude.